KRUPALIVIRANI14/project-1/README.md

 # project-1
-this ius a demo project
+this is a demo project